donnuven/digital-assistant/README.md

 ## Additional Note:
 In the configuration file under ``config.py`` please add in the details of the following:

--WOLFRAM_ID: YOUR WOLFRAM API KEY
++ WOLFRAM_ID: YOUR WOLFRAM API KEY
--username: your email
++ username: your email
--password: your email password
++ password: your email password
--code: /path/to/your/code_editor
++ code: /path/to/your/code_editor
--play_directory: /path/to/your/music_file
++ play_directory: /path/to/your/music_file
--root_user: your name
++ root_user: your name
--chat_log: if you plan on using rainmeter it would be /path/to/your/chat_log/chat.txt
++ chat_log: if you plan on using rainmeter it would be /path/to/your/chat_log/chat.txt

 ## Interface Development:
 The development of the interface that I found appealing was to use a rainmeter skin interface to display the information of what the digital assistant was presenting whenever a query was answered.
 Essentially, I combined python with a fairly simple ``.ini`` script and had it be displayed there.
 Below is the current interface.